 MyCleanID is unique in protecting both your local device and cloud-based personal information.
 And all you need to do is download the diagnostic software to your computer.
 But though it’ll flag issues for free, correcting these problems will require a $19.99 annual subscription.
 Also, it lacks multiple subscription tiers with varying levels of features.

 Why we chose MyCleanID: MyCleanID employs diagnostic software that scans for security risks on your device, offering an added layer of protection to its identity safeguards.
 The anti-identity theft product also provides consistent monitoring and alert systems.
-These could ultimately prove invaluable to keep your information out of ID thieves’ reach.
+This could ultimately prove invaluable to keep your information out of ID thieves’ reach.

 Our experience: We didn’t see similar diagnostic software featured on any other competitor’s site.
 This tool genuinely impressed us, as it gave us unique insight into how locally stored information could expose us to identity theft.
 However, at $19.99/year on top of the monthly subscription fee, we’d prefer to see more customizable subscription levels.